Sineware/sinewarebot/README.md

 ![Webhook list](docs/translation/example-webhooks.png)

+Translation can also be done on an on-demand basis in any channel by reacting to messages with 🇰🇷 for Korean, 🇯🇵 for Japanese, and
+ 🇺🇸/🇨🇦/🇬🇧 for English.
+The bot will respond with the translated message.

 **The system is currently a very rough prototype and proof of concept!
 Eventually support for more languages and customization will be added.**

 ### Environment Variables